hippolascage/hippolascage.github.io/_posts/2018-06-18-sharepoint-server-hardening.md

 ---
 layout: default
 title: SharePoint Server Hardening
 excerpt: Some notes on SharePoint Server hardening.
-I've been applying these to SharePoint Server 2016 but these are IIS-level fixes so as far as I can tell all of this is applicable to SharePoint 2013 (and probably 2010 as well).
+I've been applying these to SharePoint Server 2016 but these are IIS-level fixes so  all of this should be applicable to SharePoint 2013 (and probably 2010 as well).
 ---
 # SharePoint Server Hardening

 Some notes on SharePoint Server hardening.
-I've been applying these to SharePoint Server 2016 but these are IIS-level fixes so as far as I can tell all of this is applicable to SharePoint 2013 (and probably 2010 as well).
+I've been applying these to SharePoint Server 2016 but these are IIS-level fixes so all of this should be applicable to SharePoint 2013 (and probably 2010 as well).

 ## HTTP-only cookies with secure flags